vgaltes/LearnStepFunctions/README.md

 ## AWS

 You'll need an AWS account to follow the workshop.
 You can get one for free [here](https://aws.amazon.com/free/).
 Once you have the account, you'll need to setup an account so that the serverless framework can interact with AWS.
 Please, follow the steps explained [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
 My preferred option is to set up an AWS profile.
+It's a good idea that you give access from the console to that user, so you can connect to it and see the step function running.